CyggAchievements/achievement-viewer/README.md

 **No games showing?**

-- Check that your `AppID/*/` folder has any supported format achievement data files as mentioned in the `Supported Formats` section.
+- Check that your `AppID/*/` folder has any supported format achievement data files as mentioned in the [Supported Formats](https://github.com/Roschach96/achievement-viewer/tree/main?tab=readme-ov-file#supported-formats-only-one-is-needed-per-game) section.
 - Verify the files are valid (use a json or db etc. validator, depending on the file)
 - Check browser console for errors (F12)

 **Games show but no names/icons?**

-- This is normal without the workflow
-- Manually create `game-info.json` files
+- Most likely Steam is using another Steam AppID for that game.
+(Example: for Dishonored the correct Steam AppID is 205100, because 217980 somehow doesn't work.
+You can check these things with SteamDB, you can check there if there are multiple AppIDs if you enter the game's name)

 **Profile picture not showing?**

 - Falls back to default Steam logo if GitHub avatar unavailable
 - Check that your GitHub profile is public

-**Hidden achievements show "Hidden achievement"?**

-- Without workflow: Expected, descriptions aren't in your achievement files

 **Workflow not running?**

 - Verify the workflow file exists at `.github/workflows/fetch-game-data.yml`
 - Check Actions tab for error messages

+## 🎮 Features

+- **Automatic Steam Integration** - Fetches game names, icons, and achievement details
+- **Hidden Achievement Support** - Retrieves hidden achievement descriptions
+- **Rarity Display** - Shows how many players have each achievement
+- **Golden Glow** - Rare achievements (<10%) get a special animated effect
+- **Spoiler Protection** - Hidden achievements show spoiler text (hover to reveal)
+- **Sorting Options** - Sort by completion % or recent activity
+- **Perfect Games Tracking** - Shows your 100% completed games
+- **Responsive Design** - Works on desktop and mobile
+- **The Hub feature** - A community interface.
+Everybody who forks the [main repo](https://github.com/Roschach96/achievement-viewer) automatically gets added to it.
+- **Compare achievements** - You have to select yourself on every user's profile once so the website will know who you are.
+(Even on yours, but then the button disappears because no point in comparing to yourself.
+This is saved to "Cookies and Site Data")

 ## 📄 License